rgwood/Project-Santa-Cruz-Private-Preview/user-guides/updating/ota_os_fw_update_prerequisites.md

 1. Once you have completed the steps above, you will be able to use Azure Device Update by navigating to the Azure Portal using this [link](https://portal.azure.com/?feature.canmodifystamps=true&Microsoft_Azure_Iothub=aduprod).
 This link turns on Azure Device Update functionality, given that this is a Private Preview feature.

+1. The first time you use Azure Device Update, you will be asked to provide your Azure Device Update Account name and Instance name.
+You will be able to find the Account name and Instance name on the  [onboarding website](https://aka.ms/projectsantacruz).; under the Azure Device Update section.

 1. You are now ready to deploy your first OS/FW update over-the-air, learn more how to do it in the next part of this guide:  [Over-the-air OS/FW Updating](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/updating/ota_update.md).